 Mescal Mountain Loop is a 4.7 mile loop that combines three trails to circle the stunning Mescal Mesa.
-Good for beginner/intermediate hikers, the trail’s main draw is the incredible red rock scenery.
+This Sedona hike is good for beginner and intermediate hikers and the trail’s main draw is the incredible red rock scenery.
 Portions of the trail traverse along the slickrock.

 Brins Mesa Soldier Pass Loop is an 8-mile loop trail features awe-inspiring scenery and vistas, including Devil’s Kitchen sinkhole and Soldier Pass Arch.
 There is some elevation, and you will climb to Brins Mesa for a gorgeous vista as well as Soldier Pass to view the arch.